openmrs/openmrs-contrib-android-client/README.md

 ### Model pattern
 We are following [Google's MVP sample](https://github.com/googlesamples/android-architecture/tree/todo-mvp) for this application's development.

+### HTTP call debugging
+In order to debug HTTP calls, we have integrated [Android Snooper](https://github.com/jainsahab/AndroidSnooper) (a GUI based open source library) to track network calls.
+To use Android snooper, all you have to do is shake your device and snooper will present list of network calls made by OpenMRS app.

 # Quick Start

 As of February 2016, this project has been migrated to gradle to work successfully with Android Studio.